aramvisser/bulma-steps/README.md

 - Open the documentation page on [http://localhost:4000](http://localhost:4000)
 - Make changes to the `bulma-steps.sass` file
 - Reload the documentation page to see your changes

+## Related Project

+There is another steps extensions for Bulma available from [Wikiki](https://github.com/Wikiki/bulma-steps).
+It even has the same name!